MoroccoAI/2023-GenAI-Hackathon/README.md

 Go to [website](https://morocco.ai/events/conferences/MoroccoAI-Conference-2023/pages/hackathon.html) for more information.

-### How to submit
 # Project Submission Guidelines

 ## 1. GitHub Repository Setup

-- **Fork the Main Repository**: Begin by forking the main repository to create a copy under your GitHub account.
+- **Fork the Main Repository**: Start by forking the main repository to create a copy under your GitHub account.
 - **Create a Team Folder**: Inside the forked repository, create a new folder named after your team to organize your project materials.

 ## 2. Prepare the Project Readme